IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/examples/impex-complete-static-homepage-conversion/README.md

 _(Replace the `<placeholder>` with your own values.)_

-> Ensure your WordPress instance is empty (does not have any pages/posts/media).
+> Ensure your WordPress instance is empty (does not contain any pages/posts/media).

 After executing the command the website contents are imported into your WordPress instance.